p0/claude-code-prompts/tools/Task.md

 Available agent types and the tools they have access to:
 - general-purpose: General-purpose agent for researching complex questions, searching for code, and executing multi-step tasks.
 When you are searching for a keyword or file and are not confident that you will find the right match in the first few tries use this agent to perform the search for you.
 (Tools: *)
+- statusline-setup: Use this agent to configure the user's CLaude Code statusLine setting.
+(Tools: Read, Edit)

 When using the Task tool, you must specify a subagent_type parameter to select which agent type to use.